Why these famous films were banned around the globe

 E.T.: The Extra-Terrestrial

 As one of the most beloved family films in American history, it's hard to imagine that Steven Spielberg's "E.T.: The Extra-Terrestrial" could trigger a ban.
-However, the Swedish Board of Film Censorship did exactly that for children under 11, charging the film about a lovable and lost alien with portraying "adults as enemies of children."
+The Swedish Board of Film Censorship did exactly that for children under 11, however, charging the film about a lovable and lost alien with portraying "adults as enemies of children."